vlang/vab/README.md

 # V Android Bootstrapper

-V Android Bootstrapper (`vab`) is the currently supported way to compile, package, sign and deploy V graphical apps on Android based devices.
+V Android Bootstrapper is the currently supported way to compile, package, sign and deploy V graphical apps on Android based devices.
+It can be used as a V module (`import vab`) and also provides a standalone executable (`vab`) for building apps from the command-line

 <img src="https://user-images.githubusercontent.com/768942/107622846-c13f3900-6c58-11eb-8a66-55db12979b73.png">